phluid61/ruby-experiments/try/README.md

 Evaluates the given block and returns its value.
 If an exception is raised during execution, that exception object is returned instead.

+This is functionally the same as `block.call rescue $!`

 #### Examples